winbench/bench/res/apps.md

 ### Python Package

 * **Typ**:
-  The application typ (required to be `python2-package` or `python3-package`)
+  The application typ
+  (required to be `python2-package` or `python3-package`)
-* **PyPiPackage**:
+* **PackageName**:
   The name of the PyPI package to install via PIP (optional, default is the app ID in lowercase).
 * **Version**:
-  The package version or version range to install (e.g. `2.5.0` or `>=1.2.0,<3.0.0`), if empty install latest (optional, default empty).
+  The package version or version range to install (e.g. `2.5.0` or `>=1.2.0,<3.0.0`), if empty install latest
+  (optional, default empty).
 * **Exe**:
   The name of an PIP CLI wrapper from this package (optional, default is empty).
 * **Path**:
   This property is ignored for Python packages.